Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

       register_callback: config_code.register_single_callback
 ```

 The **artifacts** section details what files will be included in the application and their location relative to the manifest file.
 The **references** section is where we define the permissions we require within the consumer account.
 This is what we will ask the consumer to grant.
-The way it does that is by calling the **register_callback** procedure which we will shortly define in our setup script
+The way it does that is by calling the **register_callback** procedure which we will shortly define in our setup script.

 <!-- ------------------------ -->
 ## The Setup Script